Comments and criticisms are very welcome

 Being aware of the prospect off being accused and called to a subsequent arbitration, every randomly selected arbiter would thereby be motivated to seek expert advice in order to act and formulate a settlement that no one who was truly pursuing universal agreement would disagree with.
 Experts who have proved their ability to formulate universally agreeable settlements would emerge, as the arbiters looked for them.

 The experts would be useful for the arbiters only to the extent that they were successful at formulating settlements that were agreeable to everyone who, in turn, is truly and honestly pursuing universal agreement.
 They could rule against the accuser or the accused, or both, depending on which was pursuing conquest instead of agreement.
 The experts, of course, could also be accused and called to an arbitration.
 They could accuse each other.
-The pursuit of universal agreement would be the principle, and the success or fail lure in that pursuit would be the judge.
+The pursuit of universal agreement would be the principle, and the success or failure in that pursuit would be the judge.